PsychoLlama/Canvas/README.md

 It's a convinience method that forces your shape into a ratio, like 16:9.
 It's context specific, so if you set the height before calling this method, it'll assume the ratio relates to height.

+## .value

+Returns the raw canvas image data.
+You can also set the value with a previous canvas export like so: `canvas.value = 'data:image/png;base64,iVBORw0...'`.
+Note that setting the value is asynchronous.
+To have finer async control, create a new &lt;img&gt; element and use the `.image` method to set the value instead.

 ## plans for this library

 Well, that covered all the API.
 You'll notice it's pretty brief.
 You might also notice that it doesn't have support for circles.
 That doesn't mean I hate circles, I just never needed to draw them.
 I'm expecting to plug them in soon (it can't be that hard, right?).
 Also, radians?
 Really?
 Okay, if you're a mathematician you'll smile.
 But I want a choice.
 So here's a rundown of the features I'd like to see in canvas.js: